 We are a growing organization with aspirations to scale up our work significantly – with health care professionals and within other communities of professionals who are committed to serving the public good.
 We believe there is a vast national audience for our work, and we aspire to serve more and more people across many communities.

-With Kathryn Wysockey-Johnson I have two children, Isabel and Soren.
-We live near Burlington Vermont, a place that allows us to do lots of hiking and skiing.
-I am ordained in the Evangelical Covenant Church and before coming to Lumunos I was a parish minister.
+My wife Kathryn, daughter Isabel, and I live near Burlington Vermont, a place that allows us to do lots of hiking and skiing.

 Business and Operations Director

 I have had the privilege of working with many wonderful and wise people in both non-profit and for-profit organizations.
 From corporate board rooms to research labs tucked away in quiet buildings, I have spent years observing and supporting a diverse group of people as they have navigated the challenges of our rapidly changing workplaces.
 My wife and I have two ambitious children who have started down their own professional paths.
 Outside of work, I have served on the Boards of several non-profits (and I am committed to doing my small part in the global effort to address climate change).
 These experiences have sharpened my understanding of the power of commitment and values, both in the workplace and at home.